Data Sharing with Endogenous Choices over Differential Privacy Levels: What Happens under Full Decentralization?

-\paragraph{Grand Coalition} The grand coalition (the coalition that consists of all players) is often a desirable outcome for many data-sharing mechanisms because it indicates the maximum extent of cooperation between players.
-Our first result (Claim \ref{clm:high_var}) provides sufficient conditions for when the \emph{grand coalition} is a stable outcome of the decentralized setting.
+\paragraph{Special case I: Stability of Grand Coalition.} The grand coalition (the coalition that consists of all players) is often a desirable outcome for many data-sharing mechanisms because it indicates the maximum extent of data sharing between players.
+Claim \ref{clm:high_var} provides sufficient conditions for when the \emph{grand coalition} is a stable outcome of the fully decentralized setting.